Skip to main content

 The runsheet KPI management view will open:

-The table has one row for each run and shows the status of the last KPI calculation that was run for each run.
 In this example, the KPIs have run successfully, but there have been some errors:

 1. the KPIFuelConsumption failed to run - in this case the expression should be checked for errors